Explainable multiple abnormality classification of chest CT volumes: Introduction

 Visual explanation methods in computer vision indicate which regions of an input image contribute to a model's predictions \cite{ancona2019XAIBook}.
 Explainability is critical in medical imaging to detect situations where a model leverages aspects of the data that are correlated with an outcome but inappropriate for prediction.
 Zech \emph{et al.} \cite{zech2018variable} used class activation mapping \cite{zhou2016CAM} to reveal that a CNN trained to predict pneumonia from chest radiographs leveraged non-medical features to make the pneumonia prediction.
 Specifically, the model identified differences in metal tokens, postprocessing, and compression artefacts which revealed the hospital system of origin, a highly effective indicator of pneumonia risk due to differing frequencies of pneumonia among the patient populations.
 Furthermore, a ``model'' consisting of sorting the radiographs by hospital system achieved an AUROC of 0.861, illustrating that high performance alone does not guarantee that a model is faithful to expected medical reasoning.
 This behavior is analogous to natural image classifiers detecting boats via water, trains via rails, or horses via a copyright watermark \cite{lapuschkin2016analyzing, lapuschkin2019unmasking}.
 It is thus critical to seek insight into how models make their predictions.

 In this work, we consider explainable multiple abnormality classification in volumetric medical images, a task that to the best of our knowledge has not yet been explored in the literature.
+The four new contributions of this paper are summarized below.
 Our first two contributions create an initial solution:

-\begin{itemize} \item We propose AxialNet, a multiple instance learning CNN that explains its predictions by identifying the axial slices that contribute most towards identification of each abnormality; \item To obtain finer-grained, sub-slice predictions, we incorporate HiResCAM explanations into AxialNet.
-We also prove that for multiple instance learning models like AxialNet, HiResCAM is guaranteed to highlight the locations the model used. \end{itemize}
+\begin{itemize} \item We propose AxialNet, a multiple instance learning CNN that explains its predictions by identifying the axial slices that contribute most towards identification of each abnormality; \item HiResCAM is a previously published method with faithfulness guarantees.
+To obtain finer-grained, sub-slice predictions, we incorporate HiResCAM explanations into AxialNet, and include a new proof that shows for the first time that HiResCAM's faithfulness guarantee also holds for the class of multiple instance learning models AxialNet represents. \end{itemize}

-Our next two contributions aim to improve AxialNet's learning and thus improve the ``reasoning'' behind its explanations: \begin{itemize} \item We develop a mask loss that leverages HiResCAM and 3D allowed regions to encourage AxialNet to predict abnormalities from only the organs in which they are found; \item In order to obtain the 3D allowed regions efficiently, we propose PARTITION, a method to obtain pixel-level, abnormality-specific allowed regions without any manual labeling, by combining location information extracted from radiology reports with organ segmentation maps obtained via morphological image processing. \end{itemize}
+Our next two contributions aim to improve AxialNet's learning and thus improve the ``reasoning'' behind its explanations: \begin{itemize} \item We develop a novel mask loss that leverages HiResCAM and 3D allowed regions to encourage AxialNet to predict abnormalities from only the organs in which they are found; \item In order to obtain the 3D allowed regions efficiently, we propose PARTITION, a method to obtain pixel-level, abnormality-specific allowed regions without any manual labeling, by combining location information extracted from radiology reports with organ segmentation maps obtained via morphological image processing. \end{itemize}

 Overall, we present an initial method for the new task of explainable multiple abnormality classification in volumetric medical images, then improve upon our solution to achieve state-of-the-art performance.
 This work represents a step towards machine learning systems that may accelerate the radiology workflow and contribute to improved detection and monitoring of disease.